saisandeepvaddi/partial-promises/README.md

 - promises - array of promises
 - options
   - time
-    - time in msec after will _getPartialPromises_ returns whatever promises resolved till then.
+    - time in msec after _getPartialPromises_ returns whatever promises resolved till then.
     - default is 2000
   - resolveWith
     - value to be replaced for rejected and timed out